-The Bishop Auckland College published its 2017-2021 Strategic Plan, 'Building prosperity at the heart of the community' during the year.
-The key strategic actions over the next four year planning period are to:
+Bishop Auckland College updated its 2017-2021 Strategic Plan, 'Building prosperity at the heart of the community' during the year.
+Key strategic actions over the planning period are:

-- Move achievement, progress and progression rates towards the best in class for all areas of activity. - Generate surpluses for continued investment in exceptional resources for both increasing income and also leveraging efficiencies generated through the growth of the Bishop Auckland Group. - Ensure a successful launch of the Durham Gateway Academy alternative provision free school. - Explore the potential for expansion of the Gateway North Academy Trust, the Multi-Academy Trust sponsored by Bishop Auckland College, within which Durham Gateway Academy sits. - Further development of the South West Durham training business in response to employer needs, with a particular scope for growth in apprenticeships, high education and commercial activity. - Expansion of the range of higher education programmes offered by Bishop Auckland College, to include degree level programmes as well as higher level and degree apprenticeships.
-Securing validation through Open University will underpin this work, sitting alongside existing University of Sunderland foundation degrees and Pearson HNC/D programmes. - Continue to develop our role as a key partner in the regeneration of Bishop Auckland and South Durham, through our work with the Brighter Bishop Auckland Partnership, the Auckland Project and other relationships.
+- ▶ Ongoing investment in staff training and development to ensure that the quality of education provided is consistently excellent. - ▶ Move achievement, progress and progression rates towards best-in-class performance for all areas of activity. - ▶ Generate surpluses for continued investment in exceptional resources by both increasing income and also leveraging efficiencies across the range of activities. - ► Ensure that growth of Durham Gateway 14-16 alternative provision is underpinned by both high quality and strong partnerships with commissioners. - ▶ Further expansion of the higher education portfolio, to include new degree-level programmes validated by The Open University, alongside existing University of Sunderland foundation degrees and Pearson HNC/D programmes. - ▶ Further development of the South West Durham Training business in response to employer needs, with particular scope for growth in apprenticeships, higher education and commercial activity. - ▶ Continue to develop our role as a key partner in the regeneration of Bishop Auckland and south Durham, through our work with the Brighter Bishop Auckland Partnership, the Auckland Academy and relationships with many employers and stakeholders.